-- 4. Disengage the parking brake.
-The zero-turn rider can now be pushed by hand. - 5.
-After moving the zero-turn rider, close the bypass valves by rotating the transmission release levers to the "run" position (B).
-The transmission release levers will contact the bodies of the transmissions.
-The transmission release levers will be oriented so that they are parallel to the axles of the transmissions.
+- 3. To open the transmission bypass valves rotate the hydraulic actuator clockwise to the "bypass" position" (marked "bypass" on the transmission) (B). - 4.
+Disengage the parking brake.
+The zero-turn rider can now be pushed by hand. - After moving the zero-turn rider, close the bypass valves by rotating the hydraulic actuator counter-clockwise to the "run" position (marked "run" on the transmission) (C).

-Note: Both transmission release levers must be in the same position.
+Note: Both hydraulic actuators must be in the same position.